By Theresa Russell

 I encountered plenty of folks with their passports in hand, many of whom came long distances to experience this most delicious trail.
 A non-scientific study - done by yours truly - suggested that the glazed donut is the crowd favorite at many of the bakeries.
 But, don't let my research limit you; there were many tempting options to choose from - Reese's, maple-glazed, fried cheese, cheesecake, red velvet, bacon-topped and of course, a buckeye version.

-Don’t worry about completing the trail, which is about 75 miles and takes a minimum four hours, in one day.
-The Donut Trail introduced me to Oxford, Hamilton, Fairfield and Jungle Jim’s and whetted my appetite (no pun intended) for another visit to the area.
+Don't worry about completing the trail, which is about 75 miles and takes a minimum four hours, in one day.
+The Donut Trail introduced me to Oxford, Hamilton and Fairfield.
+And Jungle Jim's and whetted my appetite (no pun intended) for another visit to the area.

 *Originally written in 2018, updated June 2021